pstereoluna/5100-financial-sentiment-project/FINAL_REPORT.md

 ## 7. Conclusion

 In this project, we built and analyzed a complete pipeline for **financial social media sentiment classification** using TF-IDF features and a multinomial logistic regression classifier.
-The system achieves solid performance on social media financial text (accuracy: ~78%, macro F1: ~0.66) while remaining interpretable via feature weights.
+The system achieves strong performance on social media financial text (accuracy: ~90%, macro F1: ~0.87) while remaining interpretable via feature weights.

 Beyond raw metrics, we performed a **comprehensive label quality analysis** with a focus on social media-specific ambiguity patterns:
 - Core analysis: misclassifications, ambiguous predictions, noisy labels
-- Social media-specific: neutral ambiguous zone, borderline cases, dataset-inherent ambiguity metrics
+- Dataset ambiguity metrics: confidence distributions, ambiguous zones, low-confidence predictions

 **Key Findings**:
-1. **Neutral class is most challenging**: Low recall (0.36) indicates inherent ambiguity
+1. **Strong baseline performance**: TF-IDF + Logistic Regression is surprisingly effective for financial sentiment, achieving ~90% accuracy
-2. **Class imbalance affects performance**: Negative class dominates (64.74%), affecting minority class performance
+2. **Interpretable features**: Top features clearly align with financial intuition (bearish/bullish terminology)
-3. **Label quality matters**: High-confidence misclassifications suggest potential label errors
+3. **Class imbalance reality**: Neutral content dominates (~65%), reflecting real-world financial news distribution
-4. **Social-media noise**: 25% of predictions have low confidence, indicating dataset-inherent ambiguity
+4. **Label quality matters**: Correct label mapping is critical - the original mislabeling caused 12% accuracy drop

 This dual view—**model performance + data quality**—provides a more holistic understanding of system behavior and dataset reliability, especially for noisy social media text.

-**Main Research Contribution**: The label quality evaluation framework provides insights into dataset reliability and model limitations, especially for noisy social-media text.
-This data-centric analysis is more valuable than raw accuracy metrics alone.
+**Main Research Contribution**: This project demonstrates that lightweight, interpretable NLP methods can achieve strong results on financial sentiment classification when combined with proper data preprocessing and label validation.
+The label quality evaluation framework provides insights into dataset reliability and model behavior.

 The resulting framework is a practical, extensible baseline for financial social media sentiment analysis and can serve as a foundation for more advanced models and real-world applications.